Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - The provider handles maintenance tasks.
 - Managed services are self-healing.

 **Explanation:**
-"The provider handles maintenance tasks" is correct.
+The provider handles maintenance tasks is correct.
 Managed services offload routine maintenance, letting companies focus on applications.
-"Managed services eliminate infrastructure costs" is incorrect; costs still exist.
+Managed services eliminate infrastructure costs is incorrect; costs still exist.
-"Managed services have unlimited scale" is incorrect; scale is not unlimited.
+Managed services have unlimited scale is incorrect; scale is not unlimited.
-"Managed services are self-healing" is incorrect; self-healing is a feature, not the main benefit.
+Managed services are self-healing is incorrect; self-healing is a feature, not the main benefit.

 ---